Home Travel TipsLufthansa Business Class (Ultimate 2026 Guide)

 In 2017, Lufthansa announced Allegris, an ambitious, fully redesigned business class with direct aisle access, privacy doors, and multiple seat types to choose from.
 It sounded incredible on paper, but the reality has been quite different.

 The first Allegris flight finally took off in May 2024, seven years after the initial announcement.
 Since then, the rollout has been gradual (and honestly, a bit complicated).
 As of late 2025, only 10 Munich-based A350s and a handful of Frankfurt-based 787s have the new cabin.
-Those 787s are currently flying with just four usable business class seats due to ongoing certification issues.
+Those 787s spent months flying with only four usable business class seats due to certification holdups, but that’s sorted now.
+As of March 2026, Lufthansa got 25 of the 28 Allegris business class seats certified on the Frankfurt Dreamliners, so you’ll get a nearly full new cabin.
+Only three seats in row two are still blocked.

 If you’re booking Lufthansa business class in 2026, there’s a very good chance you’ll still get the older seats.
 Allegris is currently available on select routes from Munich to destinations like Tokyo, Chicago, San Francisco, Cape Town, and Shanghai, plus from Frankfurt to Toronto, Rio de Janeiro, Bogotá, Hyderabad, and Austin.
 Even on these routes though, not every flight has the new cabin.